 But the fun really happened when the brain saw the price of the product.

-Most psychologists expected that the logic centres would be activated- the prefrontal cortex and areas that are responsible for making those sound logical decisions us humans like to pride ourselves in.
+Most psychologists expected that the logic centers would be activated- the prefrontal cortex and areas that are responsible for making those sound logical decisions we humans like to pride ourselves in.
 If you’re following along with Antonio Demasio and his work with logic and emotion – then you might have expected some emotion center activation too.

 Neither of these things happened.

 Instead, the pain centers of the brain were activated.
 Literally the part of the brain that deals with physical or emotional trauma… Things like stubbing your toe (physical trauma) or losing a loved one (emotional trauma).